chasegiunta/craft-vue/README.md

 ### Fork It And Make Your Own

-You can (and should) fork this repo to create your own boilerplate
+You can (and should) fork this repo to create your own boilerplate.

+I've also created a fork of this boilerplate that integrates [TailwindCSS & Purgecss here](https://github.com/chasegiunta/craft-vue-tailwind)

 ## Build Setup